Alpha Genesis: Operations

 AGI operates multiple research and breeding facilities across South Carolina, encompassing large-scale primate enclosures, laboratory spaces, and research buildings.

+The company operates on over 100 acres and maintains purpose-built facilities for breeding, quarantine, and long-term housing of nonhuman primates (NHPs), including CDC-compliant quarantine infrastructure for imported research animals.
+The campuses include controlled-access housing, biosecure outdoor enclosures, and quarantine suites engineered for containment and compliance with federal regulations.

 The company's facilities are designed to meet regulatory standards, including those set by the USDA and the National Institutes of Health (NIH).
+Its facilities operate in accordance with the Public Health Service Policy on Humane Care and Use of Laboratory Animals, with standard operating procedures for intake, health screening, and pathogen exclusion.

-AGI maintains colonies of rhesus macaques (Macaca mulatta), cynomolgus macaques (Macaca fascicularis), and other nonhuman primates used in biomedical research.
+AGI maintains colonies of rhesus macaques (Macaca mulatta), cynomolgus macaques (Macaca fascicularis), and other NHPs used in biomedical research.
+Most of AGI's colonies are maintained as specific-pathogen-free (SPF) populations to meet research requirements.

 The company says it employs veterinarians, research scientists, and animal care staff to ensure its primate population's well-being and compliance with ethical research guidelines.
-But according to The New Yorker, AGI, like other animal research facilities, has been repeatedly cited by USDA inspectors for escapes, insuﬃcient food and water, processing injuries, and preventable deaths.
-To date, AGI has been fined only once: a $12,600 penalty in 2017.
-(Most accidental deaths in labs do not result in fines.)
+But according to The New Yorker, AGI, like other animal research facilities, has been repeatedly cited by USDA inspectors.

-Since 2008, AGI has received more than $120 million in government contracts, including $19 million in 2024 from the National Institute of Health.
+Since 2008, AGI has received more than $120 million in government contracts, including $19 million in 2024 from the National Institutes of Health.

 Research and services

-AGI supports biomedical and pharmaceutical research through its services involving nonhuman primates (NHPs), which are used by academic institutions, government agencies, and private-sector clients across various therapeutic areas.
+AGI supports biomedical and pharmaceutical research through its services involving nonhuman primates, which are used by academic institutions, government agencies, and private-sector clients in various therapeutic areas.

-The company conducts pharmacokinetic (PK), toxicology, and safety studies to evaluate new pharmaceutical compounds before they advance to human trials, and provides support for research into cognitive function, affective disorders, and neurological conditions using primate models.
+The company conducts pharmacokinetics (PK), toxicology, and safety studies to evaluate new pharmaceutical compounds before they advance to human trials, and provides support for research into cognitive function, affective disorders, and neurological conditions using primate models.

 AGI contributes to studies in gene therapy, immune system disorders, and metabolic conditions such as diabetes and obesity.
 It also maintains breeding colonies of rhesus and cynomolgus macaques that are free from specific pathogens and can be genetically selected to meet research needs.